Last Updated on September 6, 2023 by Tim Wells

 - Always use the “Normal Erase” option in the tool.
 I’ll remind you of this once we get to that particular section.

 Before we get started, head on over to our Android TV Box Firmware Guide.
 It’s a great resource where you can find links to download official firmware for every manufacturer of Android TV devices.

 For this walk-through, We’ll install the Amlogic USB Burning Tool on a MINIX NEO U9-H.

 Download the Amlogic USB Burning Tool

 The first step to flashing your Android TV box’s firmware is downloading the latest Amlogic USB Burning Tool version.

 It’s essential to download the latest version.
 The Amlogic USB Burning Tool has been around for a long time, and a new version comes out every few months.

 Usually, the latest version fixes a couple of bugs.
 However, it also adds drivers for any new Amlogic chipsets that have come out since the last version.

 Without the proper drivers, your PC won’t be able to connect to your Android TV box.

-There are some legitimate reasons for wanting to use an older version of the tool.
+There are legitimate reasons for using an older version of the tool.